QHap: Quantum-Inspired Haplotype Phasing: Results

 Regarding computational runtime, QHap achieves 3- to 7-fold speedups across all platforms at the chromosome scale.
 On CycloneSEQ data, QHap completes phasing in 57.4 seconds versus 312.1 seconds for HapCUT2 and 176.4 seconds for WhatsHap.
 Similar runtime improvements are observed for the ONT and HiFi datasets, demonstrating that the computational advantages of QHap's GPU-accelerated framework extend robustly to larger genomic scales.

-In terms of phasing contiguity, CycloneSEQ achieves N50 values of 18,342 kb at the chromosome level, approximately 27-fold and 12-fold longer than HiFi (684.4 kb) and ONT (1,548.5 kb).
-This contiguity enables near-complete chromosome-spanning haplotype blocks, which are essential for analyzing long-range allelic interactions and structural variant phasing.
+In terms of phasing contiguity, CycloneSEQ yields an N50 of 18,342 kb at the chromosome level, approximately 27-fold and 12-fold longer than HiFi (684.4 kb) and ONT (1,548.5 kb).
+This contiguity enables near-complete chromosome-scale haplotype blocks, which are essential for analyzing long-range allelic interactions and structural variant phasing.

 Concerning phasing accuracy, QHap achieves SE and HE comparable to HapCUT2 and WhatsHap on HiFi and ONT data.
 However, the CycloneSEQ data reveals a current limitation: while SE remains minimal (0.01\%), the HE increases to 24.04\%.
 This elevated hamming error is primarily attributable to long switch errors, specifically isolated phase inversions affecting extended genomic segments, rather than distributed single-site misassignments.
 Such errors arise because the expanded solution space and increased graph complexity at the chromosome scale challenge the bSB algorithm's ability to converge to global optima within practical iteration limits, resulting in suboptimal partitions that manifest as long-range phase inversions.
 Notably, the near-zero short-range switch error indicates that local haplotype structure remains correctly resolved.
 Targeted algorithmic refinements to enhance global convergence represent a priority for future development \cite{r28}.